 Outlined below are some reasons why a contract is important.

 The modern world is very litigious, and drafting a contract is the only secure way to protect your interests when you take on a design job.
 Disagreements happen from time to time in business, and can cause you problems such as delayed payments and stalemates.

-In these situations, your contract will protect you.
+In these situations, your contract will protect you and ensure transparency with respect to renewals, contract dates and other important clauses, paving way for better IT management.
 In fact, dispute settlement is the most important part of a legal agreement — the contract will give details of what happens in case of a disagreement.